Action of 16 March 1917: Prelude

 Leake signalled Dundee to follow and turned east but it took until 2:00 p.m. for Achilles, eventually steaming at 18 kn, to overhaul the ship and signal it to stop, then turn towards Dundee, which had fallen behind.
 Day was ordered to send an examination party to inspect the ship, which aroused his suspicion because it flew a Norwegian flag and had the name Rena but had a large "N" painted on the hull upside-down.
-The vessel also looked much bigger than the 3,000 Gross register ton (GRT)-ship listed in Lloyd's Register of Shipping.
-Day could see that woodwork had been removed, no visible wireless equipment and had managed to steam at 13 kn for some hours, unusual for a merchant ship.
+The vessel also looked much bigger than the 3,000-gross register ton (GRT)-ship listed in Lloyd's Register of Shipping.
+Day could see that woodwork had been removed, no wireless equipment was visible and the ship had managed to steam at 13 kn for some hours, unusual for a merchant ship.

 The second in command of Dundee would normally lead a boarding party but was off the ship, along with another officer and eleven ratings.
-Day voiced his suspicions to Lieutenant Frederick Lawson Royal Naval Reserve (RNR), an Australian, who volunteered to lead a boarding party because of the inexperience of the officer who would normally deputise for the second in command.
+Day voiced his suspicions to Lieutenant Frederick Lawson, Royal Naval Reserve (RNR), an Australian, who volunteered to lead a boarding party because of the inexperience of the officer who would normally deputise for the second in command.
 At 2:45 p.m. the boarding party rowed over to the ship and went out of sight as it rounded the ship to the starboard (lee [downwind] side).
 As Day waited for Larson to signal, he moved Dundee, to keep on the weather (upwind) quarter, at right angles to the unknown ship, ready to fire broadside.
 The position was dangerous because a broadside from the ship would sink Dundee at once and Day could only prevent the other ship from getting broadside on.
 After a few minutes Day realised that the merchant ship moving in a continuous turn.
 Day kept the gun-crews ready and at 3:40 p.m. the Norwegian flag painted on the side of the ship fell off into the water.